DeerTears/GB-Studio-Community-Assets/README.md

 3. Upload your own files to your own fork

+4. Edit the README.md of the folder that has your new files to include the following formatting:

+///

+**Your Name:**

+``Your file`` - And a little blurb describing it

+///

-4. Make a pull request.
+5. Make a pull request.
 Make sure the page is showing `[my repository] << [your fork]`

-5. a) I will credit your name in a credits document so we can keep track of who's done what in a more elegant manner.

-5. b) I will ask you to change something to better suit the organization system of this repositroy.

-And if you'd like to do the courtesy of adding your own name in the readme's during your pull request, feel free to do so!
+6. If you'd like to be added to the contributors list so you can approve your own pull requests or approve others', just let me know in your pull request.

+# Asset Guidelines

+**Index:**
+1. Backgrounds
+2. Sprites
+3. UI
+4. Music

 ## Background Guidelines